Use Case

 The Need for Analysis

 As corporate renewable energy portfolios grow, it becomes imperative to understand the associated financial risks and to monitor how these risks evolve as market conditions change.
 The needs of each portfolio are different, and there is no “one-size-fits-all” solution for risk mitigation.
-Sophisticated analysis can help highlight the benefits and costs of prospective renewable contracts a corporation is considering purchasing or already has on the books.
-It can also arm the purchasing entity with an independent assessment of value and risk, enabling more effective negotiations on contractual terms and overall price at the time of contracting.
+Detailed analytics can help highlight the benefits, costs, and financial risks of prospective renewable contracts a corporation is considering purchasing or already has on the books.
+It can also arm the purchasing entity with an independent assessment of contract value and risk, enabling more effective negotiations on contractual terms and overall price.

-While direct renewable energy procurement is never likely to be entirely risk free, careful analysis of how individual contracts contribute to value and risk of the portfolio as a whole is a good first step toward an effective risk mitigation strategy.
-Selecting the right contracts with the right terms in the right locations and with the right energy shape and risk profile can go a long way toward building confidence in long-range energy spend while still meeting sustainability goals.
+While direct renewable energy procurement through PPAs and other long-term structures will never be entirely risk free, careful analysis of how individual contracts contribute to value and risk at the portfolio level is a good first step toward an effective risk mitigation strategy.
+Selecting the right contracts with the right terms in the right locations and with the right risk profile can go a long way toward building an energy portfolio that’s sustainable for not only for the environment, but the balance sheet as well.

 The cQuant.io Solution

-cQuant’s solution for corporate renewable energy and storage analysis enables companies traditionally operating outside the energy sector to access the same level of analytical sophistication as the project developers selling the renewable energy.
-The multi-step analytical process includes robust Monte Carlo simulations of market prices at multiple levels of granularity in space and time (forward, spot, and basis) as well as simulation of resource intermittency and a quantification of its effect on contract value.
-Battery storage assets can also be modeled alongside renewable assets, either in-front-of or behind-the-meter, and the entire portfolio of renewable energy contracts can be viewed holistically or sliced at any desired user-defined aggregation level.
+cQuant’s solution for corporate renewable energy and storage analysis enables companies traditionally operating outside the energy sector to access the same analytical models used by renewable and storage project developers to structure and price PPAs.
+This multi-step analytical process includes a fundamentally-derived electricity price forecast at the hourly level through the project lifetime, robust Monte Carlo simulations of wholesale energy prices at multiple levels of granularity in space and time (forward, spot, and basis), and simulations of generation intermittency and its co-variation with prices.
+Battery storage assets can also be modeled alongside renewable assets, either in front of or behind the meter, and the entire portfolio of renewable energy contracts can be viewed holistically or sliced at any desired subportfolio level.

-The simulation and valuation methodologies accurately reflect important real-time market dynamics including generation-price covariance (renewable penetration risk), node-to-hub basis variation, hourly generation and price shaping, and mean reversion effects in market prices.
-This allows unparalleled valuation of specific contractual stipulations such as price floors/ceilings/collars, revenue share agreements, hub settlements, volume firming agreements, proxy generation/revenue swaps, and others.
-Because results can be viewed either contract-by-contract or in aggregate, users can quickly compare and contrast different procurement scenarios to understand their net effects on the broader portfolio.
+All cQuant simulation and valuation methodologies accurately reflect important real-time market dynamics including generation-price covariance (i.e., renewable penetration risk and price cannibalization), node-to-hub basis variation, hourly shaping of generation and price, and the extreme volatility that can characterize real-time market prices.
+This allows unparalleled valuation and risk assessment for specific PPA clauses such as price floors/ceilings/collars, revenue share agreements, hub settlements, volume firming agreements, proxy generation/revenue swaps, and many others.
+Because results can be viewed either contract-by-contract or in aggregate at the portfolio level, users can quickly compare and contrast different procurement scenarios to understand their net effects on the broader portfolio.

-As results of this detailed and impartial analytics, cQuant users have noted enhanced negotiations with contracting counterparties as well as improved visibility into their portfolio’s value and risk within the wholesale electricity market.
+As benefits of this detailed and impartial analysis, cQuant users have cited enhanced negotiations with contracting counterparties and improved visibility into their portfolio’s value and risk within the wholesale electricity market.
 This has yielded increased confidence in financial forecasting and budgeting while supporting the continued pursuit of ultimate corporate sustainability: 100% renewable energy and beyond.

 cQuant.io Users Can:

-Report expected energy spend and associated uncertainty for portfolios of existing and proposed renewable energy and battery storage contracts.
+Report expected energy spend and associated uncertainty for portfolios of existing or proposed renewable energy and battery storage PPAs.

-Run scenario analysis and stress testing to report financial downside and assess the effectiveness of risk mitigation strategies.
+Conduct scenario analysis and stress testing to report possible financial downside and assess the effectiveness of risk mitigation strategies.

 Investigate the bill reduction benefit from a behind-the-meter battery storage asset optimized to an organization’s utility rate schedule, its specific demand profile, and any co-sited renewable generation.